-Materials & Methods: An interventional trial was conducted at Thomas Jefferson university Hospital.
+Materials & Methods: An interventional trial was conducted at Thomas Jefferson University Hospital.
 Patients undergoing urologic MIS in June and July without a history of chronic opiate use were eligible.
 Patients in the pre-intervention (PrI) group received the established opiate-based pain protocol.
 Patients in the post-intervention (PoI) group received a new pain protocol prioritizing non-narcotic medications, an "opt-in" requirement for narcotic prescription, and patient education on pain expectations.
 Primary study measurements included amount of opioids received (in Morphine Equivalent Doses [MED]) and reported pain on Postoperative Day 1, discharge and follow-up.

 Results: Twenty-one patients participated in the PrI group; thirty in the PoI group.
 At discharge, 70% fewer patients were prescribed any opioids, and the amount prescribed was reduced by 95% (Table 1).
-Mean MED used following discharge and follow-up visit for PrI and PoI groups were 4.0, 3.6 and 1.5, and 4.5, 4.1 and 1.6, respectively.
+Mean MED used following discharge also decreased by 76% (Table 1).
+Mean pain score at postoperative day 1, discharge and follow-up visit for PrI and PoI groups were 4.0, 3.6 and 1.5, and 4.5, 4.1 and 1.6, respectively.
 There was no significant difference in pain between groups.
 Subgroup analysis of the radical prostatectomy cohort showed similar reductions in MED and differences in pain.